twurple/twurple/packages/twitch-api-call/README.md

-# Twitch.js - Authentication
+# Twitch.js - API call

-Authenticate with Twitch and stop caring about refreshing tokens.
+A basic Twitch API call wrapper.

 ## Installation

-	yarn add twitch-auth
+	yarn add twitch-api-call

 or using npm:

-	npm install --save twitch-auth
+	npm install --save twitch-api-call

 ## Documentation

-A good place to start with this library is the [documentation](https://d-fischer.github.io/twitch-auth) which also includes a complete reference of all classes and interfaces, as well as changes and deprecations between major versions.
+A good place to start with this library is the [documentation](https://d-fischer.github.io/twitch-api-call) which also includes a complete reference of all classes and interfaces, as well as changes and deprecations between major versions.

 ## If you're getting stuck...